$1,000 Pizza Slice: Worth It?

 Portland chef Andy Ricker’s pretty famous: he’s toured Thailand with Bourdain, written a book, and even starred in his own documentary.
-But the chef has nothing on his most famous creation: Ike’s Fish Sauce Wings, which laid the foundation for Pok Pok’s expansion to New York and (soon) LA.
+But the chef has nothing on his most famous creation: Ike’s Fish Sauce Wings.
 They’re basically meat candy.
 Giant, full-wing meat candy.
 A marinade of fish sauce and sugar, these Vietnamese wings get a dose of garlic after the fry, coating the crispy, caramelized skin with an explosion of flavor unlike anything you’ve ever had.
 Get them with extra spice and a very cold beer.

 The Richmond has long been an Asian enclave in SF, a place many went after leaving Chinatown and Japantown, which are both closer to the city center.
 And so you see places like San Tung all over that neighborhood, with Chinese characters in the sign and on the windows and that typical takeout Chinese menu with the numbers.
 But the wings at San Tung are by no means typical, and you can usually tell by the crowds lining up for lunch and dinner.
 So do yourself a favor and get the 72: the original dry-fried chicken.
 They have a wet version as well, but those don’t compare to the simple, ginger and garlic crunch of the dry ones.